Uncombable hair syndrome: TGM3

-Uncombable Hair Syndrome 2 is caused by a defect in Transglutaminase 3 (TGM3) gene.
-This gene helps provide instructions for creating an enzyme known as Transglutaminase 3.
+Uncombable hair syndrome 2 is caused by a defect in transglutaminase 3 (TGM3) gene.
+This gene helps provide instructions for creating an enzyme known as transglutaminase 3.
 This gene is found in skin cells known as keratinocytes and corneocytes.
 This helps frame the scalp, root, and strands of hair.
 It helps the molecules bind to other proteins.
 The cross-links help provide strength and structure to the cells' skin and hair cells.
 Chromosomal location of Transglutaminase 3 is located on chromosome 20.

 An experiment was done where Transglutaminase 3 reduced in esophageal cancer.
 They used western blot analysis and polymerase chain reaction.
-With the 58 pairs of tissues that were sampled, it was confirmed that Transglutaminase 3 is closely related to growth proliferation and migration.
+With the 58 pairs of tissues that were sampled, it was confirmed that transglutaminase 3 is closely related to growth proliferation and migration.
 However, the over-expression of this gene induces cell proliferation, migration, and invasion, and promotes programmed cell death.
-This came to show that Transglutaminse 3 will be a candidate growth and could function as a helpful biomarker and a therapeutic target to esophageal cancer treatment.
+This came to show that transglutaminase 3 will be a candidate growth and could function as a helpful biomarker and a therapeutic target to esophageal cancer treatment.